Research Topic

 Supervisor: Jennifer Altehenger

-My DPhil study is generously funded by the Clarendon Scholarship and the Magdalen College Graduate Scholarship in History, and my work is supervised by Dr Jennifer Altehenger.
-Prior to my DPhil, I completed my BA in History and Economics and my MSt in Global and Imperial History at Oxford, where I developed an interest in print culture beyond its textual dimension.
-My research thus adopts an integrated lens on production and consumption, highlighting everyday voices within Hong Kong's global and transborder contexts.
+My DPhil study is funded by the Clarendon Scholarship and the Magdalen College Graduate Scholarship in History, and my work is supervised by Dr Jennifer Altehenger.
+Also at Oxford, I developed my interest in print culture beyond its textual dimension during my MSt in Global and Imperial History and my BA in History and Economics.
+My masters work probed tensions between Hong Kong Chinese businessmen and cultural production during the Interwar, and my undergraduate research investigated diglossia and political journalism in 1905 Hong Kong amidst a transnational boycott movement.
+My research thus adopts an integrated lens on production and consumption, highlighting everyday voices within Hong Kong's local and transborder contexts.